mans-code/Distributed-Staff-Management-System-DSMS/readme.md

 * Receive messages from FrontEnd, client request.

 * Execute the messages in order, using the sequence inside the message.
-In case of lost messages, Replica manager send “message lost request” to FrontEnd.
+  * In case of lost messages, Replica manager send “message lost request” to FrontEnd.
 The message must have a sequence number of the missing message.
 Finally wait for the missing message before handling any more messages .

-* Send a message that has the new system status to the backups using UDP (with each message Replicate manager attach the     	sequence number received from FrontEnd for FIFO broadcast)
+* Send a message that has the new system status to the backups using UDP (with each message Replicate manager attach the     	sequence number received from FrontEnd for FIFO broadcast).
-  ** For Example, when the  Replica manager receive create doctor request it creates the new doctor record and build a message that has the doctor record and sequence number received by the FrontEnd, and send this message to replicate backups.
+  * For Example, when the  Replica manager receive create doctor request it creates the new doctor record and build a message that has the doctor record and sequence number received by the FrontEnd, and send this message to replicate backups.
 * Wait for replicate backups to return a result.
 * Return a result to FrontEnd.